lukateg/strength-age/README.md

 -- change userId on all tables to be createdBy
 -- rename SelectFormItem to FormSelect
 -- remove all loading...
+-- create main page components like main-header and reuse it across the app -- check if we want to delete all tests and reviews when deleting the class since user could create those within the generate tests page thinking they are not associated with class
+-- replace all history back buttons with normal routes and align all layout patterns -- edit lesson opens edit page and there we render delete button -- delete modal should have red confirm button
+-- create dialog component that accepts onConfirm, confirmText, CancelText, descriptionText ....
+-- edit section buttons should have beautifull purple design maybe

 finish the edit and delete lesson and tests and reviews create consistent pattern for loading skeleton, error case, and not found case